kashmir96/osoappliance/content/directory/appliance-repair-technicians/electrical-solutions.md

 categories: ["New Zealand"]
 tags: ["Rotorua"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technicians/electrical-solutions.webp
+ image: /img/laundryappliance/44.webp
- alt: 'Logo for Electrical Solutions the New Zealand from Rotorua'
+ alt: 'NewZealand from electricalsolutions'
 ---

 # Electrical Solutions is an Appliance Repair Technician Company operating in Rotorua, New Zealand.